Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/get-report.md

 ---
 title: Get report
+description: Retrieve the report file generated as a result of a asynchronous report generation request.
 navigation_weight: 7
 ---

 # Get report

 This code snippet shows you how to retrieve a report file.
+The report file is a Zipped CSV file containing all the records for the request.

 ## Example